Central Papua: During the New Order

 Efforts to split Papua Province (formerly known as Irian Jaya Province) have been made since the reign of Governor Busiri Suryowinoto.
 At that time, President Suharto encouraged the division of Irian Jaya Province to increase Irian Jaya's representation in the central legislature and to facilitate development in the region.
 The idea of expansion was also put forward at a seminar on "Local Government Development" in 1982.

-Before his death in early August 1982, Busiri put forward three different proposals for the division of the province, which were considered by Kompas journalist Korano Nicolash LMS as the first concept that "contained a comprehensive and detailed division of Irja into three provinces".
-One of Busiri's proposals was to divide Irian Jaya into three provinces, namely East Irian Jaya, Central Irian Jaya and West Irian Jaya.
-The Central Irian Jaya province consisted of the districts of Mapurajaya (Mapurajaya), Nabire (Nabire), Enarotali (Enarotali), Mulia (Mulia), Yapen-Waropen (Serui), and Teluk Cenderawasih (Biak).
+Before his death in early August 1982, Busiri put forward three different proposals for the division of the province, which were considered by Kompas journalist Korano Nicolash LMS as the first concept that "contained a comprehensive and detailed division of Irian Jaya into three provinces".
+One of Busiri's proposals was to divide Irian Jaya into three provinces, namely East Irian Jaya, Central Irian Jaya, and West Irian Jaya.
+The Central Irian Jaya province consisted of the districts of Mapurajaya, Nabire, Enarotali (Paniai), Mulia, Yapen-Waropen (Serui), and Teluk Cenderawasih (Biak).
 Although this expansion proposal was never realised, President Suharto approved the division of Irian Jaya into three assistant governorates in 1984.